-Advantages of Geothermal Heating The onset of fall signals a prime time to start thinking about heating your home during the colder winter months.
+Advantages of Geothermal Heating The fall season is a good reminder that it's time to start thinking about the task of heating your home throughout the winter.
 According to the Department of Energy, the average family in the United States spends about $1,900 a year on utility bills.
 Unfortunately, a large portion of that energy is wasted.
-The key to saving energy and money is to search for energy efficient improvements for your home.
+The key to saving energy and money is to investigate energy efficient improvements for your home.
 A Omaha geothermal home comfort system taps into the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to transfer that heat into a home throughout the winter.
 According to the specialists at WaterFurnace, most systems can be easily installed in both new and retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to distribute conditioned air through the Omaha home or business.
-Although the initial investment in a geothermal system may be greater than the investment in a regular system, the long-term return on that investment ensures it is one worth making.
+Although the initial investment in a geothermal system may be greater than the investment in an ordinary system, the long-term return on that investment ensures it is one worth making.
 The energy source is both free and renewable, and the average system lifespan exceeds 24 years—compared to 15 years for a regular system.
-For most homes, the payments connected with installing the new system will be completely covered by the monthly savings from having an energy-efficient geothermal system.
+For most homes, the payments associated with installing the new system will be completely covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) regards geothermal systems as one of the most efficient heating and cooling systems offered.
 Installation of a geothermal system starts with a visit from your Omaha geothermal dealer.
-The dealer will measure your house, analyze your heating and cooling needs and evaluate your property to determine the best location for your loop system.
+The dealer will measure your house, analyze your heating and cooling requirements and evaluate your property to determine the best location for your loop system.
 If your house doesn't have a preexisting duct system, your geothermal dealer can easily retrofit your home and install one.
 Once installed, a geothermal system needs less maintenance than an original heating and cooling system and runs more efficiently, delivering an amazing five units of energy for every one unit of electrical energy used.
 That translates to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water expenses.
 Another advantage -- geothermal systems don't rely on fossil fuel and produce no carbon dioxide, carbon monoxide or other greenhouse gases.
-Homeowners receive added comfort, enhanced indoor air quality and less noise as they lessen their carbon footprint.
-To find a geothermal system that fits your needs, contact Complete Comfort today or talk to one of our experts at 402-827-1827.
+Homeowners receive added comfort, improved indoor air quality and less noise as they lessen their carbon footprint.
+To find a geothermal system that meets your needs, contact Complete Comfort today or talk to one of our experts at 402-827-1827.